 Do you know your smartphone can be a precious aid to learn a language?

-The new ‘Exploring Language(s)’ video is an interview with professor Augusto Soares da Silva (UCP – Braga 🇵🇹) on the status of Portuguese as an international language. 🇵🇹🇧🇷 The interview was recorded in Portuguese but the subtitles were manually added in the three ‘official languages’ of the channel:
+The new ‘Exploring Language(s)’ video is an interview with professor Augusto Soares da Silva (UCP – Braga ) on the status of Portuguese as an international language.
+We recorded the interview in Portuguese; then I manually added the subtitles in the three ‘official languages’ of the channel.
+Watch it with the subtitles in your favorite language! 😉

 As usual, the links to the video will be stored in the video repository.